the mention of Raw Foods

 a lemon “cheesecake” at the raw restaurant Alive, turned

-and they registered for May-June (2006) raw food classes at the
+Sylvia’s head and she registered for May-June (2006) raw food classes at the

 Living Light International Culinary Arts School.
-Returning as Certified
+Returning as a Certified

 launched Licious Dishes.